ministryofjustice/opg-digideps/README.md

 ![Digideps traffic flow diagram](./docs/traffic_flow_diagram.png)

-This diagram can be updated in `traffic_flow_diamgram.puml` and then rendered to PNG using `plantuml ./docs/traffic_flow_diamgram.puml -o ./docs`.
+This diagram can be updated in `traffic_flow_diagram.puml` and then rendered to PNG using `plantuml ./docs/traffic_flow_diagram.puml -o ./docs`.

 ## Terraform installation